 A screening history is part of the evaluation.
 The history is summarized as a pedigree (see figure Symbols for constructing a family pedigree).
 Information should include the health status and presence of genetic disorders or carrier status of both parents, of 1st-degree relatives (parents, siblings, offspring), and of 2nd-degree relatives (aunts, uncles, grandparents), as well as ethnic and racial background and consanguineous matings.
 Outcomes of previous pregnancies are noted.
 If genetic disorders are suspected, relevant medical records must be reviewed.

-Genetic screening tests are best done before conception.
-Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see Table: Genetic Screening for Some Ethnic Groups).
-Diagnostic tests for specific abnormalities are offered to parents when appropriate (see Table: Indications for Fetal Genetic Diagnostic Tests).
+Genetic screening tests for potential parents are best done before conception.
+Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see table Genetic Screening for Some Ethnic Groups).
+Diagnostic tests for specific abnormalities are offered to parents when appropriate (see table Indications for Fetal Genetic Diagnostic Tests).
 Because parent ethnicity is more complex and less well-defined than previously thought and because prenatal genetic testing is becoming much less expensive and quicker, some clinicians are starting to screen all potential (and expectant) parents, regardless of ethnicity (called universal carrier screening).
 Another approach is called expanded carrier screening.
 In this form of screening, a large number of genes—many more than those associated with specific ethnicities—are analyzed.
 Often, dozens of genes and disorders (some with more severe phenotypic consequences than others) are included (1).
 Consensus on which disorders should be tested for does not yet exist.
 Increasing the amount of testing and evaluation is expected to increase the complexity of pre-test counseling.

-Pregnant women should be offered screening for fetal chromosome disorders using one of several methods.
-One method uses multiple maternal serum markers (alpha-fetoprotein, beta-human chorionic gonadotropin [beta-hCG], estriol, inhibin A—see Noninvasive Maternal Screening Strategies : Maternal serum screening for chromosomal abnormalities) to detect neural tube defects, Down syndrome (and other chromosomal abnormalities), and some other birth defects.
+After conception, pregnant women should be offered screening for fetal chromosome disorders using one of several methods.
+One method uses multiple maternal serum markers (alpha-fetoprotein, beta-human chorionic gonadotropin [beta-hCG], estriol, inhibin A) to detect neural tube defects, Down syndrome (and other chromosomal abnormalities), and some other birth defects.
 This screening is called analyte screening.
-It is done at 15 to 20 wk of pregnancy.
-An alternate form of screening for fetal Down syndrome or trisomy 18 is with analysis of cell-free DNA (cfDNA) in maternal plasma.
+It is done at 15 to 20 weeks of pregnancy.
+An increasingly popular method of screening for fetal Down syndrome, trisomy 18, and trisomy 13 is with analysis of cell-free DNA (cfDNA) in maternal plasma.
 Detection rates using this technology are higher than those with older methods.